 I had one of my first memories of a kind of reflection on the reality of life at the age of eight.
 For the first time, I realized how a seemingly everyday event could mean something different to another person.

 An uncle was visiting my parents.
 One day, he and I walked out of the village toward the fields.
 I was quite bored that day, a fact I mentioned to him in a grumpy tone.
 “I haven’t been bored for a long time,” he said.
 “I wish I could be bored again.”
 This was a new perspective for me.
 So I had something my uncle wanted.
-Even crazier, the boredom that fed my resentment was supposed to be something special?
+Even crazier, the boredom that fed my displeasure was supposed to be something special?
 In retrospect, I appreciate how much my uncle communicated with me in childlike language and at eye level.

-Balancing Earning a Living With Leisure
+Balancing Securing My Existence With Leisure

 Last fall I was able to pursue my passion for filmmaking.
 For one long weekend and the following weeks of editing the short film, I was able to let go of coding and let myself go in the creative process:

 A family vacation together is rare and limited.
 The urge to seize the opportunity of the past year, to preserve and capture it, was great.
 Even if it was unclear during the days whether the shots and a common thread would succeed.
 I felt free in the process of filming.
-This is exactly the feeling I want for my thirties: free, creative work.
+This is exactly the feeling I want for my thirties: free, creative expression.

-End of article.
-If you spot a typo or have thoughts about this article, feel free to write me. 🙆♂️
+That concludes the article.
+If you spot any typo or would like to share your thoughts on this article, please feel free to get in touch. 🙆♂️